riad5089/Traffic_sign_detector/README.md

  <b>Data Augmentation:</b> Using Fastai provides default data augmentation function that can be applied to images in order to increase dataset.

 # Project Summary And Deployment
-The recognition task is accomplished by leveraging three pretrained models: ResNet-34, DenseNet-121, and ResNet-50.The project focuses on two specific categories like 18 and 25 categories.
+The recognition task i separately used three pretrained models: ResNet-34, DenseNet-121, and ResNet-50.As well as two separate categories like 18 and 25 categories.
 The Summary of models and categories describe in below:

  <b>1.
 ResNet-34</b></br>